 The sell side publishes reports to generate fees, both directly and indirectly.

-All banks have a Chinese Wall between their investment banking teams and research departments, but there still remains an indirect incentive for research to be supportive of stocks the bank may provide investment banking services to.
-The fees that investment bankers earn on underwriting and mergers and acquisitions (M&A) are huge, and a bank would never want to miss out an opportunity to work with a CEO of a public company because the bank had a “Sell” rating on their stock.
+The fees that investment bankers earn on underwriting and mergers and acquisitions (M&A) are huge, and a bank would never want to miss out on an opportunity to work with a CEO of a public company because the bank had a “Sell” rating on their stock.

-For this reason, sell side research typically includes a disclaimer along the lines of, “Bank X seeks and does business with companies that are covered in its research reports.
 Because of this, investors should be aware that the firm may have a conflict of interest (due to these investment banking relationships) that could affect the objectivity of this report.
 Investors should consider this report as only a single factor in making their investment decision.”

 Ratings include:

-To learn more, check out CFI’s Valuation Modeling Courses.
+To learn more, check out CFI’s Valuation Modeling courses.

 This guide has focused on a “typical” equity research report, but there are various other types that can take slightly different forms.
 Below is a list of other types.